inuimasataka/inuimasatakainfo/README.md

 (1) Tantric Buddhism: To reveal Indo-Tibetan Tantric Buddhism, especially how the lineage, the teachings, and the practices were inherited in the Gelug school in Tibet, based on the interdisciplinary methodologies of Buddhist studies and other studies related to the human mind.
 To clarify how the tradition of rnal ʼbyor bla na med paʼi rgyud has been handed down from multiple perspectives, such as thought and practice.
 In addition, its success or failure must be evaluated from the perspective of whether or not it contributes to the attainment of Buddhahood.

-(2) Śūnyatā Thought: To reveal how the view of śūnyatā, or stong pa nyid has been developed in the Indian Buddhist philosophical schools, including *Prasangika, or dBu ma thal ‘gyur pa, how they were understood, how they were accepted, interpreted and passed on by Tibetan Buddhist monks, and how they were utilised in esoteric monasticism.
+(2) Śūnyatā Thought: To reveal how the view of śūnyatā, or stong pa nyid has been developed in the Indian Buddhist philosophical schools, including *Prāsaṅgika, or dBu ma thal ‘gyur pa, how they were understood, how they were accepted, interpreted and passed on by Tibetan Buddhist monks, and how they were utilised in esoteric monasticism.

 (3) Logic: In order to fully conduct the above research, to examine how logic has been formed and utilised in Indo-Tibetan Buddhism.
 To analyse the logics constructed by Indo-Tibetan Buddhism and to use their structure in building computer and AI algorithms, as well as in education through dialogue.

 (4) Knowledge Preservation: To build up a database of the texts such as Tripitaka and the audio recordings of the lectures of the lamas in Tibetan Buddhism, in order to fully carry out the above studies.
-Furthermore, to create in virtual reality the worldviews that are visualised in the bskyed rim.
+Furthermore, to create in virtual reality the worldviews that are visualised in the bskyed rim by using both verbal and non-verbal ways.
 To use augmented reality to preserve the spiritual culture of various regions, which is being lost.

 (5) Spirituality: To widely integrate the above studies with the knowledge of other religions, literature, prayer, art, history, society, life and death and other spiritual activities of humankind, to analyse spirituality and its narratives that precede thought and religion, and to seek ways of solidarity, dialogue and cooperation among human beings.
 To explore the relationship between spiritual states such as happiness, suffering and care, which human beings can satisfy through mutual relationships, and individual states of mind such as compassion and altruism, and to propose a state of human society that is considered to be happy for each of them.

-(6) Spiritual Security: To consider how death, suffering and the living body and mind based on the tradition of rnal 'byor bla na med pa'i rgyud may or may not be described by the findings of modern science, such as medicine and neurology.
+(6) Spiritual Security: To consider how death, suffering and the living body and mind based on the tradition of rnal 'byor bla na med pa'i rgyud may or may not be described by the findings of modern science, such as medicine, neurology and brain science.
 To devise a method of spiritual security using the rnal 'byor bla na med pa'i rgyud method of practice based on these considerations.

 (7) Peacebuilding: In relation to the above, to investigate the diversity and inclusive environment of the Indo-Pacific and Buddhist worlds, especially the inclusive environment surrounding dialogue and thought, and to contribute to the future peace-building of human society in terms of language, dialogue, logic, law, philosophy, thought and spirituality.
 In this process, it is necessary to analyse the narratives in terms of what is told and what is not about suffering.

-## Contribution
+## Scope of Buddhist Studies
 As Buddhist studies deal with a multilingual and pan-Asian scope, I believe that Buddhist studies will enable us  (1) to contribute to the construction of a basis for dialogue in the Asian world.
 Furthermore, as Japanese thought is greatly influenced by Buddhism, Buddhist studies enable us (2) to contribute to the continuous renewal of our understanding of Japan.
 Moreover, as Buddhism is a religion with the motivation to realise the happiness of all living beings, I believe that Buddhist studies at least enables us (3) to contribute to the realisation of a peaceful and stable spirit in mankind.
 My research must be motivated by a commitment to these long-term contributions to humanity.